Reaching Out Is Hard To Do

-True introverts become drained when surrounded by people, even small groups, sometimes even one-on-one.
+True introverts become drained when surrounded by people, even in small groups, sometimes even one-on-one.
 They become fatigued.
-Sometimes it manifests itself with physical symptoms like sweating, feeling faint, rapid pulse, migraines and at times more drastic effects.
+Sometimes it manifests itself with physical symptoms like sweating, feeling faint, rapid pulse, migraines, and at times more drastic effects.

 So what’s an introvert to do?

 Here are three things I tried to help me connect with other book lovers: